IcyNoctiluca/tabula/README.md

-# tabula the game
+# tabula - the game
--Play by running the Game class from command line
+Play by running the Game class from command line